 Citizen’s Advice has a good guide to what is involved if you think you may be entitled to claim it.

 The Department for Work and Pensions (DWP) has produced an easy-ready guide.

-Universal Credit supports you if you are on a low income or out of work and aged 16 - 64.
-It includes a monthly payment to help with your living costs.
+Universal Credit (UC) is a payment to help with living costs for those on a low income or out of work and aged 16 - 64.
+It provides a single payment per household based upon the circumstances of the household.